HomeBlog › Track Day Tire Cost

 Hard driver (5 days)$5205$104~$114

-At 8 events per set, that is $65–$75 per event in amortized tire cost.
-It feels modest until you look at the season total: $1,040 across our 7 events for a mixed-tire-purchase season.
+At 8 events per set, that is $65–$75 per event before you account for different tire sizes, mounting, and taxes.
+It feels modest until you look at the season total: $1,040 across the 7 events in a mixed-tire-purchase season.

 The accounting trap: Because you don't buy tires every event, the cost feels sporadic and manageable.
-Tracking it across a season reveals the true number — tires were 16% of our entire 2025 season budget, second only to entry fees.
+Tracking it across a season reveals the true number — tires are 16% of the entire example season budget, second only to entry fees.

 EventVenueTire SpendLapsTire Cost/Lap